 Integrate an API into a UI element

-This is the step that connects an endpoint to your screen so Rocket.new can generate code tied to a real component.Start integration
+This connects an endpoint to your screen so Rocket can generate code tied to a real component.Start integration

-- Pick the route where this should run, for example
+- Pick the route where this should run (e.g.

 - Click Integrate API.